 Component StructureSection titled Component Structure

 An Astro component is made up of two main parts: the Component Script and the Component Template.
-Each part performs a different job, but together they aim to provide a framework that is both easy to use and expressive enough to handle whatever you might want to build.
+Each part performs a different job, but together they provide a framework that is both easy to use and expressive enough to handle whatever you might want to build.

 The Component ScriptSection titled The Component Script